STIXProject/stixproject.github.io/getting-started/index.md

     <div class="well">
       <h4><a href="sample-walkthrough">Sample Walkthrough</a></h4>
       <p>The sample walkthrough will walk through a sample STIX document at the XML level.
-It's meant for those working without the python-stix libraries either in other XML tooling or reading raw STIX XML.<p>
+It's meant for those working without the python-stix libraries either in other XML tooling or reading raw STIX XML.</p>
       <a class="btn btn-primary" href="sample-walkthrough">Go »</a>
     </div>